Alkhioz/Arek-FontIcon/README.md

 # arek font icons
-This is just a simple icon font set
+This was just a simple icon font set, but after a little research i decide to better make a svg icon sprite